Last updated: May 2026

 If you want to pay contractors in USDT responsibly, you need more than a wallet.
 You need a platform that combines global onboarding, KYC/AML, compliant agreements, tax documentation, and hybrid fiat-plus-crypto payouts in one place.

-Compared with legacy payroll platforms and pure crypto payout tools, Rise is the only option built from the ground up for global, compliant USDT contractor payroll at scale.
+With $1.5B+ in lifetime payroll volume, 190+ contractor markets, and the only official Circle partnership for stablecoin payroll, Rise is the only option built from the ground up for global, compliant USDT contractor payroll at scale.

 If you are ready to pay contractors in USDT without sacrificing compliance or control, book a demo with Rise and see the full workflow end to end.